jprjr/lua-resty-mpd/README.md

 `mpd:50(No such file)`

 Any socket-related error messaged will begin with `socket:`, these are non-recoverable (you should disconnect/quit/etc).
+The exception to this is `idle`, see below.

 ### `client:idle()`